Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 ---------------------------

 The goal of the Smart Contract Instance DID is to provide meta-data about the contract instance.
-At the moment, the main piece of meta-data is the Concordium account that send the initialization transaction.
+At the moment, it contains an account address of the initialization transaction sender, and the list of the contract's entrypoints.

 The Smart Contract Instance DID Document MUST contain the following data:

-- ``@context`` - the attribute that expresses context information.
 - ``id`` - the DID of the smart contract instance.
 - ``creator`` - a DID of an account that initialized the contract instance represented as a JSON object containing fields ``id`` and ``account``.
 - ``entrypoints`` - a list on the contract's entrypoints.